modenaxe/msk-STAPLE/README.md

 ### Further notes on STAPLE

-These notes are provided to offer a minimal guidance to anyone that will investigate the code in details:
+These notes are provided to offer a minimal guidance to anyone that will investigate the STAPLE code in details:

-* Reference system conventions: the output reference systems of all STAPLE scripts are always consistent with conventions of the International Society of Biomechanics, but internally this is not always the case.
+* Reference system conventions: the output reference systems of all STAPLE scripts have axes consistent with [conventions of the International Society of Biomechanics](https://doi.org/10.1016/0021-9290(95)00017-C), but internally this is not always the case.
 In many algorithms, technical reference systems mutuated from GIBOC-core are used.
 These reference systems are defined according to the following convention:
     * `X` directed in anterior-posterior direction, pointing posteriorly,
-    * 'Y' directed in medio-lateral direction, pointing laterally for the right leg,
+    * `Y` directed in medio-lateral direction, pointing laterally for the right leg,
-    * 'Z' directed in proximal-distal direction, pointing cranially.
+    * `Z` directed in proximal-distal direction, pointing cranially.

 * When an error or some unexplained interruption of the scripts happens during a morphological analysis, it is always possible to enable `debug_plots` and reconstruct step-by-step what the algorithm of interest is doing.
 As a general guidelines (**not always respected**), the colors of points, surfaces etc. were generally decided following the following convention:
    * `red`: medial